If you think that oil pastels are just a pricier version of

 iron, hot glue gun and many more.

-a variety of surfaces and work through several exercises on
+Prepare a variety of surfaces and work through

-working with other types of paint and more.
-Each exercise
+using solvents, working with other types of paint and more.

-will produce a painting, the best way of learning any art
+Each exercise will produce a painting, the best way of learning

-technique.
-After the basics there are several projects, which
+any art technique.
+After the basics there are several projects,

-show in classic Search Press style (i.e., many captioned photographs
+which show in classic Search Press style (i.e., many captioned

-for a foolproof learning experience) what to do.
-Paint flowers,
+photographs for a foolproof learning experience) what to do.

-results, and also how versatile modern materials can be.
+some excellent results, and also how versatile modern materials

 If you cannot find a good range of oil pastel painting materials